particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

 - The default worker thread stack size is 3K.
 (Main loop is 6K bytes, and software timers are 1K).
 - Threads are not supported on the Spark Core (Gen 1).
 - You can use user threads whether you use `SYSTEM_THREAD(ENABLED)` or not, but you probably want to enable system threading.
+- With Device OS {{systemThreadRequired}} and later, system thread is always enabled.
+For additional information, see [non-threaded system mode](/reference/discontinued/software/non-threaded-system-mode/).

 ### How fast does loop run?